Frequently Asked Questions

 How much power does the Reed reactor produce?

 The reactor produces 250 kilowatts of heat (about 10 times as much as a home heating furnace).
-We don't use the heat for anything since it is too diffuse.

 How much electricity does the reactor make?

 The Reed reactor doesn't produce any electricity.
 To do that we would need to heat the water in the pool enough to make steam and drive a turbine generator.

 We use the reactor as a neutron source.
 The fission process in uranium produces excess neutrons that we use in experiments.

 What good are neutrons?

 Unlike other forms of radiation (alpha, beta, gamma, x-ray) neutrons can make things radioactive.
 By making the samples radioactive, we can find out what elements are in them by measuring the radiation they give off.
 This is called neutron activation analysis.